 It sure looks like an Asian Times Square with all the tall buildings, advertisements, and people walking around from one side of the square to the other.

-Step inside of Hysan Place and go to the 2nd floor to find the perfect spot for capturing the intersection from above.
+Step inside Hysan Place and go to the second floor to find the perfect spot to capture the intersection from above.

 Nam Shan Estate playground